mattermost/mattermost-test-management/data/test-cases/channels/move-threads/move-from-team.md

 **Step 1**

+Scenario 1: Move root post from one team's public channel to another team's public channel

 Test Setup:

 1. Feature flag `moveThreadsEnabled` should be enabled.
-2. Enable `Enable Moving Threads From Direct Message Channels` option from the System Console > Move thread.
+2. Enable `Enable Moving Threads To Different Teams` option from the System Console > Move thread.
-3. Under `Allowed Email Domain` add `mattermost.com`
-4. Have 1 user with mattermost.com domain, let's say User A
-5. Have 1 user with gmail.com domain, lets say User B.

-Scenario 1: Move a root post from a channel
+3. Create 2 teams Team 1 and Team 2.
+4. In Team 1, add User A, User B and User C.
+5. In Team 2, add User B and User C.

 Steps:

-1. Log into mattermost with User A.
+1. Log into mattermost with User B.
-2. Post a message in the DM channel with User B.
+2. Post a message in the Team 1's public channel.
 3. Hover on the post and click on the dot menu to see message actions.
 4. Click on `Move Thread` option.
 5. Verify a pop up with `Move thread` header appears.
-6. Select the channel from `Select channel or people` dropdown.
+6. Select the channel from Team 2 in the `Select channel or people` dropdown.
 7. Click on `Move` button.
 8. Verify the post appears in the new channel.
 9. Navigate to previous channel from where the thread was moved.
 10. Verify a system message `A thread with N messages has been moved: http://<instance-name>/<team-name>/pl/<channel-id>` is shown.

-Scenario 2: Should not be able to Move root post from a the Channel

-Steps:

-1. Log into mattermost with User B.
+11. Log into mattermost with User A.
-2. Post a message in the DM channel.
-3. Hover on the post and click on the dot menu to see message actions.
-4. `Move Thread` option should not be shown to the user.
+12. Verify User A can see the system message that reads `This thread was moved from another channel`.